 From Lincoln city centre, the River Witham provides a scenic walking route to Boultham Park.
 Sometimes you can see otters bathing in the river along this stretch.

 The lake is a real highlight of the park, with swans, geese and other birdlife active around its waters.
-A lake restoration project is under way, which will improve the pathways and add artwork features, a viewing platform, new picnic seating, and bird and bat boxes.
+A lake restoration project was recently completed, which has made major improvements to the pathways as well as adding artwork features, a viewing platform, new picnic seating, and bird and bat boxes.

 The bandstand area is ideal for picnics, with lots of space in both sunshine and shade.
 Look out for squirrels darting among the trees.